6 tips stick float fishing on big rivers

 If your mainline is too thick, the float won’t travel down the peg properly.
 I use 0.16mm Daiwa Tournament SF, which is low enough in diameter to go through the rod rings with minimal drag.

-CHECK OUT OUR BUYER'S GUIDE TO THE BEST FISHING REEL LINES HERE.
+CHECK OUT OUR BUYER'S GUIDE TO THE BEST FLOAT FISHING LINES HERE.

 TAPER THE SHOTTING